lenjoy/next2025/README.md

 ## User Guide

 ### **For Visitors**:
-1. **Browse Speakers**: Visit the main page to see all 38 NEX-T 2025 speakers with LinkedIn icons
+1. **Browse Speakers**: View all 38 NEX-T 2025 speakers with rich LinkedIn professional summaries displayed
+2. **Professional Insights**: Read detailed career backgrounds directly on speaker cards for quick networking research
-2. **Search**: Use the search bar to find speakers by name, company, or background
+3. **Search**: Find speakers by name, company, background, or professional summary content
-3. **Filter**: Use filter buttons to show All, Public Sessions, or Closed Door sessions only
+4. **Filter**: Use filter buttons to show All, Public Sessions, or Closed Door sessions
-4. **View Details**: Click any speaker's name to open detailed background information
+5. **View Details**: Click any speaker's name to open comprehensive professional information
-5. **Connect on LinkedIn**: Click LinkedIn icons to view professional profiles and connect
+6. **Connect on LinkedIn**: Direct LinkedIn access with context from professional summaries
-6. **Network**: Direct access to 34+ verified LinkedIn profiles for professional networking
+7. **Network Strategically**: Leverage detailed career information for targeted business development
+8. **Professional Research**: Access comprehensive backgrounds for meeting preparation and networking
-7. **Responsive**: Works on all devices - desktop, tablet, and mobile
+9. **Responsive**: Works seamlessly on all devices - desktop, tablet, and mobile

 ### **For Developers**:
 1. **API Access**: Use REST endpoints to integrate speaker data into other applications